 The Ruby-Throated Hummingbird, Archilochus colubris, is the only hummingbird that is typically seen in Massachusetts, and even this hummingbird only appears during summer months.
-It generally arrives about early June and then departs in September.
+It generally arrives about May 1st each year and then departs in September.
 I enjoy making blog posts when I spot my first one of the summer!
 This is one of my favorite birds of Massachusetts.

 It is easy to tell the male and female Ruby-Throated Hummingbird apart.
 The male has a bright red throat and green body.
 The red throat stands out and is quite irridescent!
 The female is green all over, with a white breast.
 She has the more camoflagued look to stay safe from predators.